 Living with an invisible illness like inflammatory bowel disease (IBD) can be isolating.
 The debilitating physical and emotional pain is not something most patients like to talk about.
 Rebecca Zamolo understands this all too well.
-In 2014, after battling ulcerative colitis (UC) for eight years, her doctors said ileostomy surgery was necessary to save her life.
-The news was terrifying, so she searched the internet for stories about people who were going through the same but didn’t find much.
+In 2014, after battling ulcerative colitis (UC) for eight years, her doctors said ileostomy surgery was needed to save her life.
+The news terrified her.
+She searched the internet for stories about people who were going through the same and was inspired to raise awareness about IBD and lifesaving ostomy surgery by talking openly about her experience.
+So, with support from 186 Kickstarter donors and Director Jay Diaz, a documentary called INSIDE/OUT: My Battle With IBD was created.

 When and how were you first diagnosed with UC?